jonathanolson/slither/notes/patterns.md

         - (a) fully specify all color relations based on the relationships (fill them out)
         - (b) minimize them when we actually... scan for patterns?
   -
+  - "Constraints" vs "Features"
+    - Constraints: We add constraints at the start of solving, and they don't change
+      - (can use Feature interface for adding solving constraints)
+      - Highlander
+      - [defer] Nonzero-crossing (NEW: 2+ crossing) - both could be used in the future
+      - [defer] NEW: certain exit vertices NEED to connect together?
+Or need NOT to?
+      - Vertex 0-or-2 rules
+      - Face values (including blank)
+    - Features:
+      - ..
+All the other things we are used to
+  -
+  - Features
+    - Name them (based on their indices), e.g.
+      - b0 (black edge 0)
+      - f0,1 or F0,1 (opposite or same face colors, for two face indices?)
+      - etc.
+      - Thus we can quickly "rename" them with an embedding and see if it exists in a state-feature collection.
+    - State in:
+      - "input pattern" (possibly a list of "false" features only)
+      - "output pattern" (possibly a list of "false" features in addition to the input false features)
+      - "face pattern board" (static? - or can be dynamic for quick solving with patterns) - note which actual states to set in a TState!
+  -
+  - Feature sets (enumeration)
+    - Face values (optionally include blank as possibility)
+    - Edges (include red exit, but NOT black exit)
+    - Face Color (binary same/opposite)
+    - Sector simplified (only-one/not-one/not-zero/not-two)
+    - TODO: vertex/face state, nonzero-crossing
+  - Features might use more than one "state" to check (nonzero-crossing checking multiple edges)
+  - Features are either "composable" or not.
+    - If "composable", can map a feature boolean from a pattern to a feature boolean in a board.
+  -
   - Highlander:
     - STORE WHETHER A RULE/PATTERN IS HIGHLANDER(!)
     - Q: Do we need to iterate through all solutions for highlander?